How to hire a fractional CTO: the playbook

 What happens if the fractional CTO does not deliver?

 With a monthly commitment structure, the exit is clean.
-If the first month does not produce a shipped system and a clear audit of the highest-impact next steps, the client terminates the engagement with 30 days notice.
+If the first month does not produce a built system and a clear audit of the highest-impact next steps, the client terminates the engagement with 30 days notice.
 The financial exposure is one month of fees.

 Want this built for your business?
 Book a call.